Kangaroo Reproductive System Kangaroo Genitalia

 Photo: Kangaroo baby size compared to jelly beans

-As the time approaches for the young kangaroo to be born, the female kangaroo cleans out its pouch by sticking her head into it and licking the inside clean.
+As birth approaches the female kangaroo cleans out its pouch by licking it thoroughly.
 It then takes up a "birthing position" by sitting on its back with its tail between its legs and the hind legs extended straight forward.
 It then licks its cloaca, possibly to stimulate the birth.
 It also licks its fur from its cloaca to the pouch opening, possibly as a path for the young joey to follow.
-During birth, the young kangaroo breaks out of its amnion with its tiny, sharp claws and emerges from the birth canal.

 Birth of a Kangaroo